 We’re getting very excited about the forthcoming Tweed Valley Tunnel Trail Run which takes place on Saturday 5th October 2019.
 Now in its 4th year this event is organised by Hillside Outside, the team behind the tweedlove.com and Tour o The Borders .

 Billed as suitable for seasoned trail runners or complete beginners, the event sees runners choose from three distances: approximately 4k, 10k and 20k, all off-road.
 All courses start and finish in Peebles’ beautiful Hay Lodge Park, taking runners on an autumnal journey along riverside paths, through gorgeous mixed woodland, and out into the hills before diving into the Neidpath Tunnel – a 600m-long disused railway tunnel that will be rigged up with all sorts of special lighting effects.

 But while hosting a trail run may be a departure for a team best known for bike events, it’s likely to appeal to many of the same people.
-“We’ve been thinking about this for a while, as a lot of people ride and run locally,” explains event organiser Neil Dalgleish.
-“There’s such an active community here.
+“There’s such an active community here … a lot of people ride and run locally,” explains event organiser Neil Dalgleish.

 Ah yes, the tunnel.
 Familiar to those who regularly walk in South Park Wood above the Neidpath Viaduct, it’s a legacy of the old Symington Biggar & Broughton Railway.
 The tunnel opened in 1864 and remained operational until 1954, although the passenger service ended a few years earlier.